 KCRep’s 2019/20 season productions range from reimagined classics to a Tony winner for Best Musical.
 Plus, you’ll see exciting world premieres and a family holiday tradition.
 Ambitious and satisfying, our 2019/20 season productions bring great stories by great story-tellers to Kansas City.
-Subscriptions are on sale now; Single Tickets go on sale July 29th.
+Subscribe today for the best perks and prices!

 Cat on a Hot Tin Roof

 SEP 6 — 29, 2019 • Spencer Theatre

 Tennessee Williams’ Pulitzer Prize-winning masterpiece packs all the power today as when it premiered in 1955.
 The story of “Maggie the Cat,” her tormented husband Brick, and their night at patriarch Big Daddy’s birthday party remains a powerful study of character, conflict, and suspense.
 Even as Big Daddy decries the “mendacity” of others, family secrets and revelations threaten to tear the clan apart.
 A feast for favorite Kansas City actors, Cat, observes The Kansas City Star, remains “as emotionally true and intense as any modern drama.”
 You must not miss one of the landmark plays of the 20th century.